 We have two types of digital cameras:

-- Digital Cameras.
-We have two types of digital cameras.
-One of them is the intra-oral camera.
-It is shaped like a wand and can be placed in the mouth to take pictures of a certain tooth or even a section of a tooth.
-The photograph appears immediately on the computer screen so both the dentist and the patient can see the condition of the tooth.
+- Intra-oral camera – This is shaped like a wand and can be placed in your mouth to take pictures of a certain tooth or even a section of a tooth.
+The photograph appears immediately on the computer screen, so both the dentist and the patient can see the condition of the tooth.